COVID19 - Logistic & Shipping Information

 Although wooden weapons are generally less important in Judo than other martial arts, it is still important to properly take care of them to avoid any risk evolving around damaged weapons.

 Make sure to store your weapons horizontally to keep them from bending!

 Tip and bottom of vertically stored weapons are exposed to different temperature and humidity levels and bend easily.
 This can happen over a relatively short period of time, even to varnished weapons.
 Store them horizontally in a dry and cool place.

 Varnished weapons are more resistant and can be kept for many years without particular maintenance.

 As in Judo they are not used for contact practice, the thin varnish layer will last and protect the weapons for many years.

-In case you purchased your weapons rather cheaply, they are likely from China or Taiwan and of rather poor quality.
+In case you purchased your weapons at a very cheap price, they are likely from China or Taiwan and of rather poor quality.
 The thick coating might cover cracks and fissures - so be careful and regularly check your weapons before usage.

 Unvarnished weapons are polished with camellia oil several times before shipment.
 The oil nourishes the timber and helps prevent the weapons from warping.

-Your wooden weapons will become darker over the years and thanks to this process, the wood density slightly increases.
+Your wooden weapons will become darker over the years and thanks to this process, the wood density will slightly increase.

 All unvarnished weapons are oiled several times before shipping